MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 > [!NOTE]
 > There are tradeoffs with colocating components that should be considered.
 You may lose the ability to independently deploy or scale components and you may increase your risk of malfunction by increasing the potential blast radius of incidents.

-### Using orchestrators in generative AI solutions
+### Evaluate the use of orchestrators in generative AI solutions

 An orchestrator manages the workflow coordinating the communication between the different solution components of the AI solution that would otherwise be difficult to manage in complex workloads, so building them into your design is highly recommended if your workload has these characteristics: